tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/2019-05-06-preview/create-skillset.md

 **API Version: 2019-05-06-Preview**

 > [!Important]
-> This preview API includes a [knowledgeStore definition](#kstore) used for persisting enriched documents created during AI enrichment.
+> This preview adds a [knowledgeStore definition](#kstore) used for persisting enriched documents created during AI enrichment.
 For more information, see [Knowledge stores](https://docs.microsoft.com/azure/search/knowledge-store-concept-intro).

 A skillset is a collection of [cognitive skills](https://docs.microsoft.com/azure/search/cognitive-search-predefined-skills) used for natural language processing and other transformations.
 Skills include entity recognition, key phrase extraction, chunking text into logical pages, among others.